codatio/codat-docs/docs/payables/payments.md

 ### Single bill payment

-If your SMB customer is making a payment to pay off a bill in full, use the [Create bill payments](/sync-for-payables-api#/operations/create-bill-payment) endpoint and include the following parameters in the request body:
+If your SMB customer is making a payment to pay off a bill in full, use the [Create bill payments](/sync-for-payables-api#/operations/create-bill-payment) endpoint and include the following properties in the request:

 - A `totalAmount` value (**always positive**) that indicates the amount of the bill that was paid.
 - A `lines` array that contains one element with the following properties: